josswe26/rpsls/README.md

 The colors used in the site are white (#ffffff) for the navigation bar, slides background and some hover effects, a tone of orange (#bf834a) for closing buttons and buttons' hover effect, a tone of green (#789053) for the background and buttons, a blue color (#344b99) and a dark color (#151311) for the text.

 The colors scheme is inspired on the game's main image.
-Each color represent this way the 5 different weapons (rock, paper, scissors, lizard and Spock) used in the game.
+This way each color represents the 5 different weapons (rock, paper, scissors, lizard and Spock) used in the game.

 ### Typography